Follow TV Tropes

 • ISO Standard Human Spaceship: Despite being one of the least humanlike races in terms of what we know about their physiology, their ships fit the trope better than any other faction, being grey, boxy, unsubtle things equipped with machine guns and/or missile pods.
 The one exception to this is their Ion Cannon unit, the Dagger class, which is long and thin with four spindly solar-panel arrays attached.

-• Let's Get Dangerous!: First time you meet they are pushovers who launch a few weak fighters at you from their poor man's mothership and call it a day, but the second time they show up they have broken out their ion array frigates (that have the firepower to kill your mothership), seven of which will appear near the mothership, and their carrier is actually a Battlestar with two ion cannons and a lot of hit points.
+• Let's Get Dangerous!: First time you meet they are pushovers who launch a few weak fighters at you from their poor man's mothership and call it a day, but the second time they show up they have broken out their ion array frigates (that have the firepower to kill your mothership), seven of which will jump in near the mothership, and their carrier is actually a Battlestar with two ion cannons and a lot of hit points.

-• Meaningful Name: The name Turanic is likely based on Turan, a region in Central Asia commonly associated with raider civilisations like Turks and Mongolians.
+• Meaningful Name: The name Turanic is likely based on Turan, a region in Central Asia commonly associated with raider civilisations like the Turks and Mongolians.
 It matches both the barbarian horde look-and-feel of the Raiders and the game's overall mood that often evokes Middle Eastern and Asian influences.

 • Pelts of the Barbarian: Invoked.
 Several of their ships are painted to look like they're wearing tiger skins.

 • Space Pirates: Technically Space Privateers, as they've hitched their wagon to the Taiidan Empire.
+Their name in the game files and concept art is "Pirates 1".

 Kadeshi